Nimbon/KangarooBot/README.md

 Code will be posted but shall remain in encrypted form.

-A special decompiler will be provided at request.
+A special decompiler will be provided at request from Nim.